 Are you providing treatment to patients injured in a car crash?
-Below are some helpful resources including the Healthcare Provider Invoicing and Reporting (HCPIR) application demonstration videos, an HCPIR checklist, and Health Care Inquiry Unit contact information to help you navigate the new processes with ICBC.
+Below are some helpful resources including a Healthcare Provider Invoicing and Reporting (HCPIR) checklist and Health Care Inquiry Unit contact information to help you navigate the new processes with ICBC.

 For physicians, the new ICBC reports have been integrated into several common Electronic Medical Record (EMR) solutions.
 You will find more information on this on the physicians page of the business partners site, in the changes to invoicing and reporting section.

 In preparation of the changes that took effect April 1, 2019, ICBC conducted a webinar with each association group, covering the new invoicing and reporting process, patient scenarios and common Q&As.
 You will find the recordings on ICBC's health care provider pages, in the webinar information section.

 Health Care Provider Invoicing and Reporting (HCPIR) resources

 treatment and discharge can help you navigate when to use HCPIR.

 A job aid is available for your specific health care provider group.
 You can download and keep it as a handy resource for quick reference.